Sajujya/tswd-portfolio-sajujya/visualizing-government-debt.md

 3. Additionally, the debt-to-GDP ratio for Greece increased at a tremendous speed from the early 2010s, which finally led to the Greece Debt Crisis!

-# Comparing and Contrasing the Visualizations
+# Comparing and Contrasting the Visualizations

 | Bar Chart | Grid of Line Charts | Bar Chart Race |
 | ------------- | ------------- |------------- |